rotem227/ovalo-react/README.md

 Instead of working with the `useSegment` hook, in the window ou should be using: `segments.use`.

-**Noe:** Dispatching actions will be done in the exact same way as in the react environment.
+**Note:** Dispatching actions will be done in the exact same way as in the react environment.

 ```javascript
 const { dispatch, actions } = segments.use( 'counter' );